kubestash/docs/docs/guides/volume-populator/deployment/index.md

 ```

 ### Prepare Backend

-We are going to store our backed up data into a GCS bucket.
-We have to create a Secret with necessary credentials and a BackupStorage crd to use this backend.
+Now, we are going to backup the `kubestash-deployment` Deployment in a GCS bucket using KubeStash.
+We have to create a `Secret` with  necessary credentials and a `BackupStorage` object to use this backend.
 If you want to use a different backend, please read the respective backend configuration doc from [here](/docs/guides/backends/overview/index.md).

+> For GCS backend, if the bucket does not exist, KubeStash needs `Storage Object Admin` role permissions to create the bucket.
+For more details, please check the following [guide](/docs/guides/backends/gcs/index.md).

-**Create Storage Secret:**
+**Create Secret:**

 Let's create a Secret named `gcs-secret` with access credentials of our desired GCS backend,